rito328/laravel-docker/README.md

 composer lint-rewrite    : Automatically correct errors detected by syntax checking with phpcbf. composer analyse         : Perform static code analysis in PHPStan.
 ```

-## Contributions
-Because it is a starter pack for a troublesome shop, it may be more convenient and the source should be still getting better.
-Of course, the bad part should be improved.
-Please send pull request by all means.
-We welcome your participation.

 ## Message
 This package made Laravel easy to try under Docker environment.